harshita2234/jsoncli/README.md

 # jsoncli

 `jsoncli` is a versatile command-line interface (CLI) tool designed to simplify the handling and manipulation of JSON files.
-With a range of features, including validation, formatting, merging, and the ability to view JSON arrays' first and last rows, `jsoncli` is an essential utility for developers and data analysts working with JSON data.
+With a range of features including validation, formatting, merging, and the ability to view the first and last rows of JSON arrays, `jsoncli` is an essential utility for developers and data analysts working with JSON data.

 ## Features

 - **Input JSON File**: Specify the path of the input JSON file using the `-input` flag.
-- **Output JSON File**: Define the output formatted JSON file path with the `-output` flag.
+- **Output JSON File**: Define the path for the output formatted JSON file with the `-output` flag.
 - **Validate JSON**: Validate the JSON file for correctness using the `-validate` flag.
 - **Format JSON**: Format the JSON file with indentation for better readability using the `-format` flag.
-- **Merge JSON Files**: Merge another JSON file using the `-merge` flag with the input file.
+- **Merge JSON Files**: Merge another JSON file with the input file using the `-merge` flag.
 - **Display First 5 Rows**: Display the first 5 rows of a JSON array with the `-head` flag.
 - **Display Last 5 Rows**: Display the last 5 rows of a JSON array with the `-tail` flag.